Return to No Frills NZ Literature home page.

 'I will pray for my grandfather.'

 Kevin couldn't see past the corner to inside--he hoped they could just slip in somewhere at the back if there was a service going on.
 Explain to the vicar if need be.
 The guy, he'd have to understand, wouldn't he?
-Kevin thought of everything he'd been through and he ought to be allowed...but he admitted he didn't really want to do this, if there was maybe some way he could wriggle out.
-But Michiko was calm now so he stepped forward.
+Kevin thought of everything he'd been through and figured he ought to be allowed...but then he admitted he didn't really want to do this, if there was maybe some way he could wriggle out.
+But Michiko was calm now, so he stepped forward.
 As he led the way, she reached for his hand.

 She whispered, 'If your father would not sign that form, we go back Japan.'

 There was no one else inside: nothing going on.
-Just the high space up in the rafters with dim lights above them, and the long rows of wooden pews on either side, off to the choir-stalls and the altar, the cross.
+Just the high space up in the rafters above them, lit with dim lights--churches always seemed to be spacious but heavy, crowded with space, Kevin thought.
+He looked at the long rows of wooden pews on either side, off to the choir-stalls and the altar, the cross.
 And the carved, round thing for speeches across the way, the pulpit--amazing, how beautiful.
 That golden wood everywhere, what was it?
 His mother used to send him to Sunday School, and he could scarcely remember any of it.
 Hadn't been in a church for a long time.
-Too long, he thought.
-Kevin looked up and saw some lights on a bank of stained-glass windows along one wall, commemorating fallen soldiers.
-With an historical, torn flag up by the ceiling--why? it was a mystery.
+Too long, he thought, with a hint of self-satisfaction.

 The teacher cried, 'Bates, you just missed a howler!'